 2.13 Interested Party Transactions.
-Except as set forth on Schedule 2.13 of the Company Letter, no officer or director of the Company, and to the Company's knowledge, no Company Shareholder (nor to the Company's knowledge any ancestor, sibling, descendant or spouse of any of such persons, or any trust, partnership or corporation in which any of such persons has or has had an interest), has or has had, directly or indirectly, (i) an interest in any entity which furnished or sold, or furnishes or sells, services or products that the Company furnishes or sells, or proposes to furnisher or sell, or (ii) any interest in any entity that purchases from or sells or furnishes to, the Company, any goods or services or (iii) a pecuniary interest in any contract or agreement set forth in Schedule 2.12 of the Company Letter; provided, that ownership of not more than one percent (1%) of the outstanding voting stock of a publicly traded corporation shall not be deemed an "interest in any entity" or "a pecuniary interest in any contract or agreement" for purposes of this Section 2.13.
+Except as set forth on Schedule 2.13 of the Company Letter, no officer or director of the Company, and to the Company's knowledge, no Company Shareholder (nor to the Company's knowledge any ancestor, sibling, descendant or spouse of any of such persons, or any trust, partnership or corporation in which any of such persons has or has had an interest), has or has had, directly or indirectly, (i) an interest in any entity which furnished or sold, or furnishes or sells, services or products that the Company furnishes or sells, or proposes to furnisher or agreement set forth in Schedule 2.12 of the Company Letter; provided, that ownership of not more than one percent (1%) of the outstanding voting stock of a publicly traded corporation shall not be deemed an "interest in any entity" or "a pecuniary interest in any entity" or "a pecuniary interest in any entity" or agreement "for purposes of this Section 2.13.